 - Recover corrupt EDB files

-- Get preview of added source mailbox
+- Get a preview of the added source mailbox

 - Filter option according to date and message class

-- Save source mailbox in different formats like HTML, MSG, EML, RTF, Vcard etc
+- Save source mailbox in different formats like HTML, MSG, EML, RTF, vCard, etc.

 - Automatic mapping of source and target mailbox